fattyageboy/berthcare/design-documentation/design-system/tokens/colors.md

 Not the typical "success green."
 Slightly teal-shifted to distinguish from medical greens (scrubs, hospital walls).
 Distinct for colorblind users.

 **Urgent Red (#D32F2F)**
 Serious but not alarming.
-Tested with nurses—bright reds caused anxiety.
+Tested with caregivers—bright reds caused anxiety.
 This red says "important" not "panic."

 **Neutral Gray Scale**
 True neutral (no color cast).
 Tested against warm and cool grays—neutral won for medical context.
 Doesn't compete with semantic colors.